Skip to main content

 Field Trips & Cadaver Experience

 Students in middle and high school are invited to the Health Innovation Center to spend a day exploring the range of health careers.
-For High school students, we provide two central experiences, either in the Simulation Center or the Cadaver Lab.
 In each experience, students will rotate through sessions with different presenters discussing their careers and taking part in hands-on activities including a medical emergency in the St. Elizabeth Simulation Center.

 Health Science Cafe